 The important thing for these activities to be a success is to be able to teach these words in a fun way.
 For example, you can introduce the children to these new words and then ask them to place them in a sentence.
 It is a good idea to have their notebooks ready so they can write down their new words and keep track of everything they learn.

-Studying from home can be tricky for younger children that get distracted easily.
-Clarice Johnson, Creative Director for TopEssayWriting writing service says that “Trying to teach them words without sparking the interest of younger children in the process is not the way to do it”.
+Studying from home can be tricky for young children who are distracted easily.
+Clarice Johnson, Creative Director for TopEssayWriting writing service says that “Trying to teach words without sparking the interest of younger children in the process is not the way to do it.”
 An idea that might benefit many parents in the process, especially those with younger kids is to turn the lesson into a DIY project.

-If you are wondering just how you can do it, the answer is one; be creative!
+If you are wondering how to do it, the answer is, be creative!
 Using colors, shapes, stickers and other supplies can make learning new vocabulary a lot more fun.
-For example, you can start with creating a few big and colorful circles on a wall for every day of the week.
-Then, you can help your children cut colorful shapes onto which they can write a word they learn every day.
+For example, you can start by creating a few big and colorful circles on a wall for every day of the week.
+Then, you can help your children cut colorful shapes onto which they write a word they learn every day.

 After decorating each word to their liking, they can stick it in the appropriate circle.
-At the end of each month, you can have a contest where each child can collect the words they learnt.
-The one with the most words in their vocabulary circle will be the winner and you can set a certain prize.
+At the end of each month, you can have a contest where each child can collect the words they learned.
+The one with the most words in their vocabulary circle will be the winner of a certain prize you set.
 Fun and simple ideas like these can turn learning into a DIY project that the kids will look forward to every day.

 This method will most likely apply to older children who enjoy organizing their materials into journals or folders.
 Younger children will most likely not be able to stay as organized so a more creative project would be more suitable.
 Of course, this always depends on the learning abilities and interests of each child, so you can always modify these ideas to their needs.

-4. Teach Them the Use of a Dictionary
+4. Teach Kids How to Use a Dictionary

 A dictionary can be a big help for both parents and children involved in a homeschool class.
-Apart from using the dictionary in the traditional way, you can come up with games to use it in.
+Apart from using the dictionary in the traditional way to understand unfamiliar words, you can come up with games to use it in.
 While there are many games you can find online, here is an idea for a family game to get you started.

 The very first thing you will need is a big dictionary.
-Each player will have the task of searching for a word in the dictionary that no one in the family knows the meaning of.
+Each player will have the task of searching for a word in the dictionary of which no one in the family knows the meaning.
 All of you will have to come up with a definition you believe to be correct.
 After sharing your ideas with the group, you will all have to vote on the one you believe is the right one.

-You can either play this game as single players or in teams, especially if younger children are involved in the game.
+You can either play this game alone or in teams, especially if younger children are involved in the game.
 This will make a very fun family game which can take place multiple times a week.

 5. Use the Right Speech Learning Apps

-Last but not least, another thing you can try in order to make learning new vocabulary more fun for your homeschool group is through learning apps.
+Last but not least on the list, another thing you can try in order to make learning new vocabulary more fun for your homeschool group is through learning apps.
 Students of all ages love technology and finding a way to incorporate it into your homeschool group will definitely be a success.